richardTowers/verify-tech-docs/source/documentation/pki/pkiRotate.md

     The Matching Service Adapter can now use both the new and old keys to decrypt SAML messages.

     > **Note:** While both keys are in use, you may see error messages in the logs
-    > with the description "Unwrapping failed".
+    > with the description 'Unwrapping failed'.
 These messages appear
     > because the Matching Service Adapter attempts to decrypt the SAML
     > message using each key in turn.
 You can safely ignore these messages.
     > However, do not ignore any other error messages related to SAML